github-education-resources/codespaces-teaching-js-template/README.md

    [![Codespaces Tutorial](https://img.youtube.com/vi/ozuDPmcC1io/0.jpg)](https://aka.ms/CodespacesVideoTutorial "Codespaces Tutorial")
 </details>

-### Customization
+## Customization

 You can customize your project for GitHub Codespaces by committing configuration files to your repository (often known as Configuration-as-Code), which creates a repeatable Codespace configuration for all users of your project.

 You can configure things like:

-* Extensions: You can specify what Visual Studio Code extensions should be preinstalled.
+* Extensions: You can specify what Visual Studio Code extensions should be preinstalled
-* Dotfiles and settings.
+* Dotfiles and settings
+* Operating system libraries and dependencies

 > 💡 Learn more here, <https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account>